QuickBooks Blog

 funding

 What is a bridge loan?
-How does it work and is it right for your small business?
+How it works and pros & cons

-A bridge loan is a short-term loan to "bridge" the gap between the purchase of a new property and the sale of an existing one.
+Bridge loan definition: A bridge loan is a short-term loan to "bridge" the gap between the purchase of a new property and the sale of an existing one.
+This type of loan is convenient but often comes with higher interest rates and must be repaid quickly—usually within two years.

 How does a bridge loan work?